...

 Now let’s talk about the Starlink dish – the one you install at home.
 It uses something called a phased array antenna.
 Unlike traditional dishes that need to be physically pointed at a satellite, this antenna can electronically steer its beam.

-Hence, it gets locked onto satellites as they move overhead.
+It automatically locks onto satellites as they move overhead.
 It is pretty much plug-and-play for most users.

 Starlink is also testing satellites with laser interlinks.
 These allow satellites to talk to each other, routing data in space instead of relying on ground stations.
 That’s especially useful in oceans, deserts, or other areas where setting up infrastructure is nearly impossible.